deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 renamed_table = table.renameColumns("X = A")
 ```

 Deephaven offers several types of filters.
-See our article on [how to use filters](https://deephaven.io/core/docs/how-to-guides/use-filters/).
+See our article, [How to use filters](https://deephaven.io/core/docs/how-to-guides/use-filters/).
 \
 Filtering in Deephaven and Pandas has the same logic.